jyanev/Projects/README.md

 # Projects
-Projects I've worked on in and outside of school
+school and personal projects I've worked on